 For additional options to reuse, repair, recycle or safely dispose of unwanted items, search StopWaste' online RE:Source Guide.

 How Do I Start or Improve My Recycle Collection Program?

-Recycling coordinators at Republic Services and Tri-CED Community Recycling are available to provide free technical assistance to help your business start or improve your recycling program, comply with State and local regulations, and realize potential cost savings.
+Recycling coordinators at Republic Services and Tri-CED Community Recycling are available to provide free technical assistance to help your business start or improve your recycle program, comply with State and local regulations, and realize potential cost savings.

 Free technical assistance includes:

 - Waste assessments to determine the optimal collection service level for your business and potentially achieve cost savings.
 Did you know?
-Subscribing to recycling and compost collection services may help your business realize cost savings as recycle and compost collection services cost 40% less than comparable landfill (garbage) collection service.
+Subscribing to recycle and compost collection services may help your business realize cost savings as recycle and compost collection services cost 40% less than comparable landfill (garbage) collection service.

 - Staff trainings to ensure proper sorting, share best practices, and to answer questions.